 An application for a CP/OL, DC, SDA, ML, or COL should include relevant human factors engineering (HFE) information commensurate with the applicant's design and safety analysis.
-The applicant should clearly describe the most important HFE issues for its proposed facility and should demonstrate that its HFE program incorporates practices and guidelines that satisfy the current requirements.
-The HFE program description should cover the HFE design process, the HFE final design, its implementation, and ongoing performance monitoring, to the extent relevant to the application.
+The applicant should clearly describe the most important HFE issues for its proposed facility and should demonstrate that its HFE program incorporates practices and guidelines that satisfy the current requirements.6 The HFE program description should cover the HFE design process, under 10 CFR 50.35(b), request the NRC to incorporate approval of such features in any CP issued.
+An OL will include the conditions in 10 CFR 50.54(m) and 10 CFR 50.54(k) unless the OL application requests and justifies an exemption from those regulations and the NRC grants the request.